 Breathe deeply and allow your heart rate to come down.
 It’s important that you feel relaxed and aren’t contracting the muscles you’re trying to relieve.
 As you roll, relax into each trigger point.
 Combine long slow movements with shorter ones over pesky knots and trigger points.

 What’s great about foam rolling is that you control how much pressure is applied and to what muscle groups.
 This allows you to focus on the areas that need the most self-myofascial release.

 Here are some further foam rolling must-knows:

-As a starting point, try this basic foam roller exercises from Coach Alba.
+As a starting point, try this basic foam roller exercises from our 8fit coach.

 Hurts so good

 Now that you understand why and how to foam roll, let’s address a pressing point: It hurts.
 But, it’s not the kind of hurt leaves you in tears — rather, it’s a deep tissue massage kind of hurt.